harrisonlab/phytophthora_fragariae/README.md

 322
 The number of sequences extracted is
 322
-P.fragariae - Nov27
-The number of ORF RxLRs overlapping Augustus RxLRs:
-204
-The number of Augustus RxLRs overlapping ORF RxLRs:
-204
-The number of RxLRs unique to ORF models:
-84
-The number of RxLRs unique to Augustus models:
-25
-The total number of putative RxLRs are:
-313
-The number of sequences extracted is
-313
-P.fragariae - Nov5
-The number of ORF RxLRs overlapping Augustus RxLRs:
-199
-The number of Augustus RxLRs overlapping ORF RxLRs:
-199
-The number of RxLRs unique to ORF models:
-88
-The number of RxLRs unique to Augustus models:
-24
-The total number of putative RxLRs are:
-311
-The number of sequences extracted is
-311
-P.fragariae - Nov71
-The number of ORF RxLRs overlapping Augustus RxLRs:
-207
-The number of Augustus RxLRs overlapping ORF RxLRs:
-207
-The number of RxLRs unique to ORF models:
-80
-The number of RxLRs unique to Augustus models:
-25
-The total number of putative RxLRs are:
-312
-The number of sequences extracted is
-312
-P.fragariae - Nov77
-The number of ORF RxLRs overlapping Augustus RxLRs:
-180
-The number of Augustus RxLRs overlapping ORF RxLRs:
-180
-The number of RxLRs unique to ORF models:
-94
-The number of RxLRs unique to Augustus models:
-29
-The total number of putative RxLRs are:
-303
-The number of sequences extracted is
-303
-P.fragariae - Nov9
-The number of ORF RxLRs overlapping Augustus RxLRs:
-204
-The number of Augustus RxLRs overlapping ORF RxLRs:
-204
-The number of RxLRs unique to ORF models:
-83
-The number of RxLRs unique to Augustus models:
-26
-The total number of putative RxLRs are:
-313
-The number of sequences extracted is
-313
-P.fragariae - ONT3
-The number of ORF RxLRs overlapping Augustus RxLRs:
-192
-The number of Augustus RxLRs overlapping ORF RxLRs:
-192
-The number of RxLRs unique to ORF models:
-103
-The number of RxLRs unique to Augustus models:
-26
-The total number of putative RxLRs are:
-321
-The number of sequences extracted is
-321
-P.fragariae - SCRP245_v2
-The number of ORF RxLRs overlapping Augustus RxLRs:
-201
-The number of Augustus RxLRs overlapping ORF RxLRs:
-201
-The number of RxLRs unique to ORF models:
-90
-The number of RxLRs unique to Augustus models:
-29
-The total number of putative RxLRs are:
-321
-The number of sequences extracted is
-321
 ```

 H) From ORF gene models - Hmm evidence of CRN effectors